BrightnBubbly/stream-chat-survey/README.md

 module.exports = router;
 ```
 This `registration` router/post defined above, takes the `firstName`, `lastName`, and `email` from the frontend app and uses these values to establish a Chat Session.
-For more information on how this works, check [here](need link).

 ## 2 - Build the frontend application